rbakker96/Get_next_line/README.md

 ---

 ### Usage
-> Create a main to use the get_next_line function, for example this main print the written lines
+> Create a main to use the get_next_line function, for example this main prints the written lines

 ```javascript
 int	main(int argc, char **argv)